Empress Myeongseong

-A posthumous status representation of King Gojong and Empress Myeongseong Elementary History of Korea (1908).
-No verified uncontested contemporary photograph of the Empress has so far been found, though there has been much speculation as to whether a photograph might have survived.
+A posthumous status representation of King Gojong and Empress Myeongseong, Elementary History of Korea (1908).
+No verified uncontested contemporary photograph of the empress has so far been found, though there has been much speculation as to whether a photograph might have survived.

-Empress Myeongseong (Note: Her name is also romanized "Empress Myungsung".)
-(17 November 1851 – 8 October 1895) (Note: In the lunar calendar, the Empress was born on the 25th day of the 9th month of the 2nd year of the reign of King Cheoljong of Joseon, and died on the 20th day of the 8th month of the 32nd year of the reign of King Gojong of Korea (her husband)) was the official wife of Gojong, the 26th king of Joseon and the first emperor of the Korean Empire.
-During her lifetime, she was known by the name Queen Min.
-After the founding of the Korean Empire, she was posthumously given the title of Myeongseong, the Great Empress.
+Empress Myeongseongtae (17 November 1851 – 8 October 1895), (Note: In the Korean calendar (lunisolar) she was born on the 25th day of the 9th lunar month and died on the 20th day of the 8th lunar month.) of the Yeoheung Min clan, personal name Min Ja-yeong, commonly known as Empress Myeongseong, was the wife of Gojong, the 26th king of Joseon and the first emperor of the Korean Empire.
+She was queen of Joseon from 1866 until her assassination in 1895.
+Known as Queen Min during her lifetime, she was posthumously honored as empress following the establishment of the Korean Empire.

-The later Empress was of aristocratic background and in 1866 was chosen by the de facto Regent Heungseon Daewongun to marry his son, the future King Gojong.
-Seven years later his daughter-in-law and her Min clan forced him out of office.
-Daewongun was a conservative Confucian later implicated in unsuccessful rebellion against his daughter-in-law's faction.
-He believed in isolation of Joseon from all foreign contact as a means of preserving independence.
+Queen Min was of aristocratic background and in 1866 was selected by the regent Heungseon Daewongun (Grand Internal Prince Heungseon) to marry his son, the newly enthroned King Gojong.
+Seven years later, his chosen daughter-in-law and her Min clan forced him out of office.
+The Daewongun was a conservative Confucianist later implicated in an unsuccessful rebellion against his daughter-in-law's faction.
+He believed that isolating Joseon from all foreign contact was a means of preserving independence.
 She, by contrast, was a believer in gradual modernisation using Western and Chinese help.
 From 1873 to her assassination in 1895 she oversaw economic, military and governmental modernisation.

 In the 1880s and 1890s the relationship between Joseon and neighbouring Japan deteriorated.
-The queen consort was considered an obstacle by the government of Meiji Japan to its overseas expansion.
-She took a firmer stand against Japanese influence after Daewongun's failed rebellions that were intended to remove her from the political arena.
-Miura Gorō, Japanese Minister to Korea, backed the faction headed by Daewongun and directly ordered her assassination.
-On 8 October 1895, the Hullyeondae Regiment loyal to the Daewongun attacked the Gyeongbokgung Palace and overpowered its Royal Guards.
-The intruders then allowed a group of ronin, specifically recruited for this purpose, to assassinate the queen consort.
+The queen was considered an obstacle by the government of Meiji Japan to its overseas expansion.
+She had taken a firmer stand against Japanese influence after her father-in-law's failed rebellion that intended to remove her from the political arena.
+Miura Gorō, the Japanese Minister to Korea, backed the faction headed by the Daewongun and directly ordered her assassination.
+On 8 October 1895, the Hullyŏndae regiment loyal to the Daewongun attacked Gyeongbokgung and overpowered its royal guards.
+The intruders then allowed a group of rōnin, specifically recruited for this purpose, to assassinate the queen.
 Her assassination sparked international outrage.

-The Japanese-backed cabinet in the winter of 1895–1896 ordered Korean men to cut off their top-knot of hair.
-This caused uproar, because this style of hair was considered a badge of Korean identity.
-This topknot edict and the assassination provoked nationwide protests.
-Gojong and the Crown Prince (later Emperor Sunjong of Korea) accepted refuge in the Russian legation in 1896.
-The anti-Japanese backlash led to the repeal of the Gabo Reform, which had introduced other measures increasing Japanese influence.
-In October 1897, Gojong returned to Gyeongungung (modern-day Deoksugung).
-Whilst there, he proclaimed the founding of the Korean Empire and raised the status of his deceased wife to Empress.
+In the winter of 1895–1896, the Japanese-backed cabinet ordered Korean men to cut off their topknots.
+This caused uproar, because the hairstyle was considered a badge of Korean identity.
+This edict and the assassination provoked nationwide protests.
+Gojong and the crown prince (later Emperor Sunjong) accepted refuge in the Russian legation in 1896.
+The anti-Japanese backlash led to the repeal of the Kabo Reform, which had introduced other measures increasing Japanese influence.
+In October 1897, Gojong moved to Gyeongungung.
+Whilst there, he proclaimed the founding of the Korean Empire and raised the status of his deceased wife to empress.